tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
-		"introduce":"Generation II high frequency compute virtual machines are put into service in cn-east-1", "name":"Generation II high frequency compute virtual machines are put into service in cn-east-1", "description":"Generation II high frequency compute virtual machines are put into service, and are applicable to high performance web frontend server, high performance science and engineering application and MMO game, video encoding and the scenarios with more higher requirements to computing capacity.", "id":2053
+		"introduce":"Generation II high frequency compute virtual machines are put into service in cn-east-1", "name":"Generation II High Frequency Compute Virtual Machines Are Put into Service in cn-east-1", "description":"Generation II high frequency compute virtual machines are put into service, and are applicable to high performance web frontend server, high performance science and engineering application and MMO game, video encoding and the scenarios with more higher requirements to computing capacity.", "id":2053
 	},
 	{
 		"introduce":"Add password policy management for sub-accounts",
-		"name":"Add password policy management for sub-accounts to IAM", "description":"According to security requirements of different enterprises, primary account can set enterprise exclusive password policies for sub-users managed by it.", "id":2054
+		"name":"Add Password Policy Management for Sub-accounts to IAM", "description":"According to security requirements of different enterprises, primary account can set enterprise exclusive password policies for sub-users managed by it.", "id":2054
 	},
 	{
 		"introduce":"New Enterprise Version",
-		"name":"Add enterprise version to Situation Awareness",
+		"name":"Add Enterprise Version to Situation Awareness",
 		"description":"Threat information, dynamic behavior analysis, exception detection and other key function are added in Situation Awareness Enterprise Version, supporting threat information detection of complete process, exceptional traffic detection for known threats and dynamic behavior analysis to malicious programs of network layer.
 Combined with JD Cloud's cutting-edged big data correlation analysis and machine learning algorithms, it will form security alarm events with more values for the users, decrease false negative alarm, false positive alarm, provide APT threat detection and defense capacity.", "id":2055
 	},
 	{
 		"introduce":"New Alarm Template",
-		"name":"Add alarm template to Monitoring",
+		"name":"Add Alarm Template to Monitoring",
 		"description":"Users can use default alarm template provided by JD Cloud or customized alarm template created by themselves rapidly create alarm rules for the cloud resources.", "id":2056
 	},
 	{
 		"introduce":"New Resource Overview and Visual Cabinet",
-		"name":"Add resource overview and visual cabinet to Cloud Cabinet Service", "description":"Customers can view resource overview information of different machine room through console, including cabinets, devices, bandwidth, and public IP information.
+		"name":"Add Resource Overview And Visual Cabinet to Cloud Cabinet Service", "description":"Customers can view resource overview information of different machine room through console, including cabinets, devices, bandwidth, and public IP information.
 Customers can view visual view of cabinets and displayed devices in the cabinets through console.", "id":2057
 	},
 	{
-		"introduce":"The upgraded version of Application Load Balancer is released", "name":"The upgraded version of Application Load Balancer is released", "description":"1.
+		"introduce":"The upgraded version of Application Load Balancer is released", "name":"The Upgraded Version of Application Load Balancer Is Released", "description":"1.
 The name of Load Balancer is changed to be Application Load Balancer; 2, Application Load Balancer supports TLS listening; 3, and LB Monitoring items are added (input traffic rate, output traffic rate, number of input bytes, number of output bytes, and number of total bytes).", "id":2067
 	},
 	{
 		"introduce":"Add the Region cn-south-1",
-		"name":"Native Container is officially launched in cn-south-1", "description":"The service is officially launched in the third region, cn-south-1, after being launched in cn-north-1 and cn-east-2.", "id":2068
+		"name":"Native Container Is Officially Launched in Cn-south-1", "description":"The service is officially launched in the third region, cn-south-1, after being launched in cn-north-1 and cn-east-2.", "id":2068
 	},